Coastal inundation tool

 Important: Please note that this tool is not supported by Internet Explorer.
 The recommended browsers are Google Chrome or Microsoft Edge.

 The new version of the Coastal Inundation Tool was developed in collaboration with Bay of Plenty Regional Council and Environment Canterbury, with the aim of creating a tool that can easily be rolled out by any regional council in New Zealand at a low cost.

 The Waikato region's low-lying coastal areas are susceptible to inundation from tides, coastal storms and projected sea level rise.

-The purpose of this tool is to see what areas may be subject to inundation, and to identify those areas where we need to better understand the extent of the effects of inundation.
+The purpose of this tool is to see what areas may be subject to inundation, and to identify those areas where we need to better understand the effects of inundation.

-The tool only shows ‘static’ water levels.
+The tool uses a 'bathtub model' to show ‘static’ water levels.
 It does not include the effects of currents, friction, waves or other hydraulic processes that affect water movement or inundation.

 The tool shows:

 - Connected inundation (blue shaded areas), which represent areas where water could flow directly (or via waterways) to the sea for the chosen water level.

 - Disconnected inundation (green areas), which represent areas that are at or below the chosen water level, but may have no direct flow path to the sea (e.g. due to beach ridges or flood protection structures).
 These areas may still be affected by coastal inundation in some way, e.g. via groundwater.